lvbernal/lvbernal.github.io/index.md

     <br/><br/>
 </center>

 Hi!
-I am __Leonardo Vargas__.
-I am a __Research, Development and Innovation__ Engineer.
+I am __Leonardo Vargas__, I am a __Research, Development and Innovation__ Engineer.
 I create mobile ecosystems since 2008 and have worked in __multidisciplinary teams__ of designers, developers and business stakeholders, using multiple technologies.

 [Here you can find some apps I have developed](/apps), in fields such as __mHealth__, __Telecommunications__ and __B2B__.
 I use Xamarin, Android, Python (Django, Spark, GNU Radio), .NET, JavaScript (React, Redux, Angular) and Cloud Computing platforms (AWS, Azure).